 I have a process to get started so that we can both learn enough about one another to make the best decision we could possibly make before we get started.

-My process allows us to break the ice, so to speak, but it goes a step further allowing us to look past the initial getting to know you phase and peek at what things might be like six, twelve, thirty months down the road.
-It helps us see beneath the surface and really look at not just what gifts we share out into the world, but how we share them.
+My process allows us to wade in, so to speak, and test the waters before we get in over our heads.
+It allows us to look past the initial ‘getting to know you’ phase and peek at what things might be like six, twelve, thirty months down the road.
+It helps us see beneath the reflective surface of the water and really look at not just what gifts we share out into the world, but how we share them.